Essentials for Filing Income Tax Returns

 - Interest on a loan taken for higher education, for yourself or children

-- Interest on all savings bank accounts (1 April 2025 to 31 March 2026)
+- Interest on all savings bank accounts (1st April 2025 to 31st March 2026) - for how this interest is taxed, see our article on Income Tax on FD & Savings Interest

 Annual Information Statement (AIS)